 TGax editor, please make changes to the 1st paragraph in this sub-clause as shown below

 In Beacon and Probe Response frames, a Reduced Neighbor Report element may be transmitted by an AP with dot11TVHTOptionImplemented, or dot11FILSActivated or dot11ColocatedRNRImplemented equal to true.
-In FILS Discovery frames, a Reduced Neighbor Report element is optionally sent by a FILS AP.
-An AP that operates in the 2.4 GHz or 5 GHz band and that is in the same co-located AP set as one or more 6 GHz APs shall follow the rules in 26.17.2.4 (Out of band discovery of a 6 GHz BSS) for including a Reduced Neighbor Report element in Beacon and Probe Response frames.
-A Reduced Neighbor Report element contains information on neighbor APs.
-A Reduced Neighbor Report element might not be exhaustive either by choice or by the fact that there may be neighbor APs not known to the AP.
+In FILS Discovery frames, a Reduced Neighbor Report element is optionally sent by an AP with dot11FILSActivated or dot11ColocatedRNRImplemented equal to true.
+An HE AP that operates in the 2.4 GHz or 5 GHz band and that is in the same co-located AP set as one or more 6 GHz APs shall follow the rules in 26.17.2.4 (Out of band discovery of a 6 GHz BSS) for including a Reduced Neighbor Report element in Beacon and Probe Response frames.
+A Reduced Neighbor Report element, when carried in a frame transmitted by a non-HE AP, contains information on neighbor APs.
+A Reduced Neighbor Report element, when carried in a frame transmitted by an HE AP, contains information on neighboring APs, or co-located APs or a combination of both.
+A Reduced Neighbor Report element might not be exhaustive either by choice or by the fact that there may be neighbor APs not known to the reporting AP.
+A non-HE AP shall include at most one Reduced Neighbor Report element in the Beacon or Probe Response frame that it transmits.
+An HE AP may include more than one Reduced Neighbor Report element in the Beacon or a Probe Response frame that it transmits if the AP is unable to fit all reported APs in a single element due to element size considerations.
+An AP shall include at most one Reduced Neighbor Report element in the FILS Discovery frame that it transmits.

+NOTE – An AP can transmit FILS Discovery frames at frequent intervals, hence their overall size needs to be kept small to reduce overhead.
+Therefore, it is recommended that an HE AP when including Reduced Neighbor Report element in a FILS Discovery frame that it transmits prioritizes reporting co-located APs followed by neighboring APs within its ESS over other neighboring APs to fit all the reported APs within a single element.